SumoLogic/sumologic-documentation/docs/contribution/deploy-your-site.md

 description: Build and deploy a local instance of the Sumo Logic Docusaurus site.
 ---

-Docusaurus is a static-site-generator.
+Our site is built using Docusaurus, a static-site-generator.
 To preview your work, make sure to run the following commands to install and build.
 We use Yarn for all installs and builds.
 Never use NPM commands for installing or updating packages.

 It builds your site as simple static HTML, JavaScript and CSS files.